top of page

 Our Club History

-For 300 years the green was in constant use as its surrounds evolved and changed.
+For 300 years the green was in constant use as it's surrounds evolved and changed.
 The orchards round this part of town were replaced by houses and the town's court house.
 In turn some, like the Court House and Jail, were either pulled down whilst others were converted into shops.
 The Palais replaced the court house and when in the 1990s a multistory car park was built over looking the green all the peaceful, secluded delights of bowling were lost forever.
 The Committee of the club made the decision to find a new home for the the historic club.
 Several sites were explored and eventually found to be unsuitable.
 An agreement was finally reached to sell the existing green to the Queen Elizabeth's Trust and to develop a site which they owned on the land adjoining the school.
+Graham Headworth secretary of the Development Sub Committee took on the challenge of major fundraising which was necessary to unlock the funding from the Queen Elizabeth (QE) Trustees and acting as Client/Project Leader supported by his fellow trustees to the two contractors who would build the new bowling green and the Pavillion overseen by the Project Manager we appointed to exercise professional oversight on our behalf.
+Major grants in excess of 200,000 were secured as well as other small grants.
+A number of local companies were very helpful but nothing could start until the sloping site was leveled.
+Mansfield Standard Sand Company donated thousands of tons of sand and the work could commence after the Queen Elizabeth Trustees began to release the rest of the monies 475,000 that got this up and running.
+John Carter, the chair of the Qe Trustees gave major encouragement throughout.
+We had a splendid opening !
+A short while after, Graham secured a grant which paid for our “electric roof” which to this day boosts our funds with over £2000 a year !
+We can say that our electric roof together with our rainwater harvesting makes us a “Truly Green” bowling club.
+We rounded off our move by getting Charitable Company Status.
 The successful completion of the new green and pavilion would not have happened without the unflagging support of the Chair of The Queen Elizabeth's Trust, John Carter, the major grants acquired by Graham Headworth and the continuous contribution of his fellow trustees, George Burke, Melvin Savidge and Mike Lake and the generous donation in cash and kind from individuals and many local companies who supported us.

 In 2009 the development sub committee, Graham Headworth, Mike Lake, George Burke and Melvin Savidge accepted the keys to the new Pavilion and green.
 MBC was reborn on a purpose built site, free from the night clubs, pubs and fast food outlets that had surrounded the historic green.